Frequently Asked Questions

 What happens during the phone consultation?

-The phone consultation is approximately 15 minutes long.
-It's a great opportunity for us to learn more about one another before committing to work together.
+The phone consultation is approximately 20 minutes long.
+It's a great opportunity for us to learn more about one another prior to committing to working together.
+We'll discuss the issues you'd like to address in therapy as well as your expectations for working together.
 I will ask about your goals for therapy and what qualities you're looking for in a therapist.
 Please feel free to ask me any questions you may have about my practice during the phone consultation.
-If it seems like we will work well together, we will then discuss logistics like the cost of therapy and the availability we have to meet with one another.
+If you decide to work together, I'll send you some initial paperwork to complete electronically prior to scheduling our first therapy session.

 What will my first therapy session look like?